eemurat3/AdvancedC-/README.md

 4. Assignment to Self in Assignment Operator
  * Assignment operator is frequently being overloaded.
 Self-assignment is one thing you need to be careful with when you overload an assignment operator.

+* you can find this codes and more at the youtube. youtube link https://www.youtube.com/playlist?list=PLE28375D4AC946CC3